f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 ------------------

-From the left-hand menu, navigate to :menuselection:`SSL Orchestrator > Configuration`.
+From the left-hand menu, navigate to
+:red:`SSL Orchestrator > Configuration`.
 If this is the first time accessing SSLO in a new BIG-IP build, the Guided Configuration UI will automatically load and deploy the built-in SSLO package.